-A. First, understand that you are preparing to taking a bar exam
+A. First, understand that you are preparing to taking a bar exam...really!

-B. Take note that the nonattorney examination is now formatted differently.
+B. Take note that the nonattorney examination is formatted differently than prior years.

 Every examination cycle, up to 2016, there have been anywhere from 1 to 3 questions on the exam that come directly from opinions issued by the Tax Court.
 In 2018, there were exactly 18 such question that appeared in the Substantive Tax Law section.
 If the student has not read the cases that the questions draw upon then they will be totally unprepared to write an answer for that question.
 Since the timeframe between examinations is two years, typically the questions drawn from Tax Court opinions that are issued between July 1 of the year prior to the exam year through 30 September of the exam year.
 For the current examination cycle this would be July 1, 2018 through September 30, 2020.
 In addition to this memorandum I have attached to the email message a zip file of all Tax Court Opinions from 1 July 2018 through 24 April 2020.
 Of those opinions there are five cases which are “First Impression” issues.
 Between now and the end of September 2021 there may be others.

-C. Be sure to read those published opinions...there are going to be a few of questions on the examination about them.
-If you haven't read the opinions or are unfamiliar with the underlying cases then you're going to miss some points.
+C. Be sure to read those published opinions...there are going to be a few of questions on the examination about them...otherwise you're going to miss some points.

-D. Make sure your understand the legal ramifications of the IRC code sections because the nonattorney examination is going to be mostly about the tax laws and will test your ability to explain them succinctly.
+D. Make sure you do understand the legal implications of the IRC code sections because the Substantive Tax Law section of the 2021 Nonattorney Examination is going to be mostly about the tax laws and will test your ability to explain them succinctly.

 Through the use of several select examples I will attempt to help them grasp the difference between a mindset of tax preparation and a mindset required for legal reasoning and analysis.
 A basic question that always seems to work effectively relates to unreimbursed employee business expenses.
 “Prior to Congress enacting the Tax Cut and Jobs Act, what is the legal rationale behind allowing an employee to deduct unreimbursed employee business expenses?”
 See IRC Sec 162 for additional info..